-Total assets decreased 4%, primarily due to routine depreciation of capital assets.
-Current assets increased 19% due to an overall reduction in expenditures and a resulting increase in cash.
-Capital assets decreased 4% due to annual depreciation.
-Total liabilities decreased by 3% mainly due to principal payments on outstanding debt.
-At June 30, 2016, the Authority's only remaining debt obligations were amounts due to Southern Bank and the NC Department of Transportation.
-Current liabilities increased 27% due to unexpected repair expenses recorded as accounts payable at year end.
-The changes in other long-term liabilities, deferred outflows of resources, and deferred inflows of resources were the result of changes in amounts associated with the Authority's position in the Teacher's and State Employee's Retirement System described in Note 10 to the financial statements.
+Total assets decreased 2%, primarily due to routine depreciation of capital assets.
+Current assets increased 21% due to an overall increase in revenues and a resulting increase in cash.
+Capital assets (net) decreased 3% due to annual depreciation offset by additions to construction in progress.
+The increase in other noncurrent assets is the result of construction reimbursements due from the State that were not applicable to the prior year.

+Total liabilities remained consistent with the prior year.
+At June 30, 2017, the Authority's only remaining debt obligations were amounts due to Southern Bank and the NC Department of Transportation (NCDOT).
+Current liabilities increased 19% due to construction in progress accruals at year-end that were not applicable to the prior year.
+The 3% decrease in long-term liabilities represents the effect of principal payments on notes payable, offset by an increase in the net pension liability.
+Changes in the net pension liability, as well as deferred outflows of resources and deferred inflows of resources were the result of changes in amounts associated with the Authority's position in the Teachers' and State Employees' Retirement System described in Note 10 to the financial statements.

-Total net position of the Authority decreased 4% from the prior year.
-Net investment in capital assets represents the Authority's equity position, net of related debt, with regards to land, facilities, and equipment.
-The 4% decrease from the prior year was due to depreciation expense.
+Total net position of the Authority decreased 2% from the prior year.
+Net investment in capital assets represents the Authority's equity position, net of related liabilities, with regards to land, facilities, and equipment.
+The decrease from the prior year was due to depreciation expense offset by additions to construction in progress.
 Unrestricted net position is available for any lawful purpose of the Authority.
-Unrestricted net position increased 17% as a result of an overall reduction in expenses.
+Unrestricted net position increased 29% primarily as a result of an overall increase in revenues.
+The increase in restricted net position was the result of amounts due from the State for construction reimbursements as described above.